#001 – Orchestra

 Tower of Babel

-An interactive exhibit that encourages group participation.
-Users collaborate to assemble a three-dimensional puzzle using words from various languages.
+Users collaborate to assemble a 3D puzzle using words from various languages.

 Merry-Go-Round

-A carousel exhibit designed for four participants, fostering cooperative play and role rotation.
-At the center, a screen connected to a stationary table facilitates timed role changes among participants.
-The surrounding structure rotates, enabling positional shifts.
+Cooperative play with role rotation.
+A central screen on a stationary table guides timed role changes.
+The surrounding structure rotates, enabling position shifts.

 Catch-up letters

-An interactive game that enables children to catch letters in a system guided by a computer surveillance camera and a projector.
+An interactive game where children catch projected letters, guided by a computer tracking camera.

 Zelango machine